 Mediacom Broadband Corporation ("Broadband Corporation"), a Delaware corporation wholly-owned by us, co-issued, jointly and severally with us, public debt securities.
-Broadband Corporation has no operations, revenues or cash flows and has no assets, liabilities or stockholders' equity on its balance sheet, other than a one-hundred dollar receivable from an affiliate and the same dollar amount of common stock on its consolidated balance sheets.
+Broadband Corporation has no operations, revenues or cash flows and has no assets, liabilities or stockholders' equity on its balance sheet, other than a one-hundred dollar receivable from an affiliate and the same dollar amount of common stock.
 Therefore, separate financial statements have not been presented for this entity.